gbearden/r_course_evans_school/README.md

 - Attend four classes.
 Class dates are <i>TBD</i>.
 A full class is 2 hours and 50 minutes, breaks included.
 - Submit a 2 slide PowerPoint deck generated in R that includes bullet points, at least one table, and at least one chart produced with the ggplot library
-  - Due by October xx
+  - Due by November 6
   - Do not print code in output (`echo = FALSE`)

 ## Accomodations